Home

 Blepharoplasty / Brow Lift

-• Reducing Fine Lines and Wrinkles – Blepharoplasty encompasses the tightening and removal of surplus fat, muscle, and skin surrounding the eyes to diminish the visibility of fine lines and wrinkles and get smooth contours.
-Following this procedure, patients can relish in the presence of smoother skin and a rejuvenated appearance.
+• Reducing Fine Lines and Wrinkles – By tightening and removing excess fat, muscle, and skin surrounding the eyes, blepharoplasty helps to diminish the visibility of fine lines and wrinkles and can provide smoother, firmer eye contours.

-• Creating a Younger, More Alert Appearance – Surplus skin and drooping tissues around the eyes can contribute to a tired, saddened, or prematurely aged appearance.
-Through the removal of displaced fat, and excess skin, and the tightening of sagging muscles, patients can anticipate a more revitalized and youthful look, characterized by eyes that appear alert and rejuvenated.
+• Creating a Younger, More Alert Appearance – With the elimination of displaced fat, excess skin, and sagging muscles that can contribute to a tired, saddened, or prematurely aged appearance, patients can anticipate a more revitalized and youthful look, characterized by eyes that appear alert and rejuvenated.

 Video Image Placeholder